Mengrou-Wang/Mengrou-Wang/README.md

 I am an economic and policy analyst with seven years of experience in Canada, specializing in data analysis and economic research.
 I advise senior executives on strategic and policy decisions by translating complex analysis into clear, actionable insights through presentations and written reports.

 My skills and typical day:
-- use Python, R, SQL, Power BI and Microsoft Excel to synthesize data information.
+- Using Python, R, SQL, Power BI, and Microsoft Excel to collect, analyze, and synthesize complex datasets.
-- present actionable insights, recommendations and policy reviews to the executive members for senior decision-makings.
+- Presenting actionable insights, recommendations, and policy analyses to senior executives to support strategic decision-making.
-- write recommendation letters and briefing notes which are used by the executives to negotiate with industry stakeholders.
+- Writing briefing notes, recommendation letters, and policy documents that inform executive decisions and support negotiations with industry stakeholders.

 The samples below use publicly available data to showcase my technical skills and executive reporting skills: